Why is learning to code so difficult? (+ how to make it easier)

 None of the above!

-The reality is, these people simply know something that we don’t.
+The reality is, these people simply know something that most people don’t:

-In today's article, we’re going to pull back the curtain and share the 7 major roadblocks that make learning to code so difficult so you can understand why you’re struggling.
+Which is why in today's article, I'm going to pull back the curtain and share the 7 major roadblocks that make learning to code so difficult so you can understand why you’re struggling.

-More importantly, we'll then give you 3 core principles that you can use to blast through those roadblocks to make learning to code far easier and faster than ever before.
+More importantly, I'll then give you 3 core principles that you can use to blast through those roadblocks to make learning to code far easier and faster than ever before.

 More of an audio / visual person?
 Check out the video version below and watch along instead.